Enforcement of the Anti-Money Laundering Act

 Where should I send my report?

-Reporting violations of the Anti-Money Laundering Act
+Reporting suspected violations of the Anti-Money Laundering Act

 You can tip us off if you suspect that an operator that falls within our enforcement authority is violating the Anti-Money Laundering Act.

+File a report in our online reporting tool.
+You can find a link to the reporting tool at the bottom of this website.
 We will protect your identity and will not disclose your personal details to the operator that you are reporting.

 We use reports of suspected violations to identify high-risk operators for enforcement purposes.
 We have no obligation to disclose the action we take based on a report to the person who submitted the report.